Photo: Mandy Milks, Erik Putz, Anthony Swaneveld. Felt: thefeltstore.com

 If you’re expecting a boy or waiting to find out the sex, your OB-GYN or midwife will ask you beforehand to give some thought to where you stand on circumcision.
 This preference often depends on culture, family traditions and religious background, but it’s also changing rapidly.
 Circumcision was quite popular for baby boys born in the 1970s and 1980s.
 However, the rates have been falling lately, especially since the Canadian Paediatric Society (CPS) issued a position statement back in 1996, advising that circumcision was not routinely recommended and that “the benefits and the harms were evenly balanced.”
 As of 2015, only about 32 percent of Canadian male newborns are circumcised (though it really varies by region).
 The procedure is also not covered automatically by your provincial health plan.
 It costs about $200 to $500, and you usually have to return to the hospital at a later date to have it done.
 Discuss it with your partner, and read up on the latest CPS guidelines on circumcision here.

 If you’re expecting a summer baby, consider choosing one of these seasonally appropriate baby names.Isabel Pavia / Getty Images

 It’s time to get the baby gear assembled.
 You’re only nine weeks from full term (39 weeks is considered full term), and it may take a few Saturdays to get the nursery completely finished.
 Plus, you’re probably going to slow down a bit soon—even the most active moms-to-be will be affected by carrying around 20 or more extra pounds.
 You’re going to want to take it easy in the home stretch.
 Have you finished your registry in advance of your baby shower?
 Here’s a registry checklist, plus some eye-candy baby product inspiration for your next shopping trip.
 And we've rounded the 10 most dangerous baby products.Larysa Vasylenko / Getty Images

-Paediatrician Michael Dickinson, speaking on behalf of the Canadian Paediatric Society, says it’s “crazy” that this seat is still available to Canadian parents.
+Paediatrician Michael Dickinson, speaking on behalf of the Canadian Paediatric Society, says it’s “crazy” that seats like these are still available as hand-me-downs and being used by Canadian parents.
 “We know that babies in the United States are identical to the babies here in Canada.
 We know that Canadian parents are probably going to use the device similarly to how it was used in the United States.
-It makes no sense that a device that has already been recognized as potentially harmful, lethal to babies would be allowed to be sold and distributed in Canada.”Photo: Walmart.ca
+It makes no sense that a device that has already been recognized as potentially harmful, lethal to babies is allowed to be sold and distributed in Canada.”Photo: Walmart.ca